mecid/mecid.github.io/_posts/2025-02-18-yielding-and-debouncing-in-swift-concurrency.md

 In the example above, I have the *DataHandler* type defining the *process* function.
 I made it asynchronous to run on the Cooperative Thread Pool provided by the Swift concurrency.
 Keep in mind that the Cooperative Thread Pool has a limited number of threads and its count is not so large.

 While executing a long-running task that can take minutes to run, we completely block a thread on the Cooperative Thread Pool.
 Running a few similar tasks might be a real bottleneck, stopping other tasks from running on the Cooperative Thread Pool.
-For this particular case, Swift concurrency provides us with a task yielding API.
+For this particular case, Swift concurrency provides us with task yielding API.

 ```swift
 struct DataHandler {